Paul Ricœur

 Jean Paul Gustave Ricœur (/rɪˈkɜr/; /fr/; 27 February 1913 – 20 May 2005) was a French philosopher best known for combining phenomenological description with hermeneutics.
-As such, his thought is within the same tradition as other major hermeneutic phenomenologists, Martin Heidegger, Hans-Georg Gadamer, and Gabriel Marcel.
+As such, his thought is within the same tradition as other major hermeneutic phenomenologists, such as Martin Heidegger, Hans-Georg Gadamer, and Gabriel Marcel.
 In 2000, he was awarded the Kyoto Prize in Arts and Philosophy for having "revolutionized the methods of hermeneutic phenomenology, expanding the study of textual interpretation to include the broad yet concrete domains of mythology, biblical exegesis, psychoanalysis, theory of metaphor, and narrative theory."

 Life

 1913–1945: Birth to war years

 Paul Ricœur was born in 1913 in Valence, Drôme, France, to Léon "Jules" Ricœur (23 December 1881 – 26 September 1915) and Florentine Favre (17 September 1878 – 3 October 1913), who were married on 30 December 1910 in Lyon.
 He came from a family of devout Huguenots (French Reformed Protestants), a religious minority in France.

 Paul's father Jules, who served as a sergeant in the 75th Infantry Regiment of the French army during World War I, went missing in Perthes-lès-Hurlus near the beginning of the Second Battle of Champagne (25 September – 6 November 1915).
 On 26 September 1915, French military authorities declared that Jules had probably been killed in the battle.
 His body was not found until 1932, when a field was being ploughed, and the body was identified by its tags.
 Some writers have stated that before World War I began, Paul's father (Léon "Jules" Ricœur) was a professor of English at the Lycée Emile Loubet in Valence.
 However, it was a different person (Jules Paul Ricœur (1887–1918)) who held that position.
 Paul's father's death occurred when Paul was only two years old.
 Subsequently, Paul was raised in Rennes, France by his paternal grandparents Louis Ricœur (1856–1932) and his wife Marie Sarradet (1856–1928), and by his father's sister Juliette "Adèle" Ricœur (20 December 1892 – 1968), with a small stipend afforded to Paul as a war orphan.